Vikings are one of the most instantly recognizable ancient civilizations.

 A Valknut tattoo is often used as a memorial for a loved one or talisman for someone who believes in the afterlife.

-There are nine realms within Norse mythology, and they all exist on a world tree or tree of life known as Yggdrasil.
+There are nine realms within Norse folklore and they all exist on a world tree or tree of life known as Yggdrasil.

 This is very similar to the Kabbalistic tree of life, which has ten nodes.

-Three wells nourish the tree of life, each with their own properties and mythology.
+Three wells nourish the tree of life, each with its own properties and stories.